15th Congress of the All-Union Communist Party (Bolsheviks)

 The 15th Congress of the All-Union Communist Party (Bolsheviks) was held during 2–19 December 1927 in Moscow.
 It was attended by 898 delegates with a casting vote and 771 with a consultative vote.
+The congress ended an inner-party struggle, as the United Opposition and other opponents of Joseph Stalin were expelled from the party.

 History

 Background

-In October 1927, the last Left Opposition members were expelled from the Central Committee elected by the 14th Congress, and in November 1927 Leon Trotsky and Grigory Zinoviev were expelled from the Party itself.
+In October 1927, the last Left Opposition and United Opposition members were expelled from the Central Committee elected by the 14th Congress, and in November 1927 Leon Trotsky and Grigory Zinoviev had been expelled from the Party itself.
+Lev Kamenev acted as the United Opposition's main spokesman at the 15th Congress due to Trotsky's and Zinoviev's expulsion.

 Repudiation of the United Opposition

 The 15th Congress of the All-Union Communist Party (Bolsheviks) was convened in Moscow on 2 December 1927.
 This marked the first Soviet Communist Party Congress in two years, this despite the fact that party regulations called for annual meetings.
 The gathering was retrospectively remembered as the "Congress of the Collectivization of Agriculture and of the Socialist Offensive on All Fronts" in the official party history of 1962, although a major part of time spent by the gathering related to internal party politics and the final ritualistic repudiation of the United Opposition of Trotsky, Zinoviev, and their supporters, effectively ending a two-year factional war.

 Oppositionists Christian Rakovsky and Lev Kamenev held brief speeches in front of the Congress.
 Rakovsky's speech was interrupted fifty-seven times by his opponents, including Nikolai Bukharin, Martemyan Ryutin, and Lazar Kaganovich.
 Although, unlike Rakovsky, Kamenev used the occasion to appeal for reconciliation, he was nevertheless interrupted twenty-four times by the same group.